Open Education Week 2019: Open Textbooks, Open Minds

 Note that public domain dedications are not Creative Commons licenses; instead, these licenses wave all rights reserved by copyright to place the work in the public domain.
 Attribution is often appreciated but not necessary.

-For faculty who wish to create their own OER, a decision on development software and open licensing terms should be made early on.
-A common editing tool for OERs is PressBooks, which is a WordPress plugin that makes it easy to author and produce eBooks and other content.
+For faculty who wish to create their own OER text, a decision on development software and open licensing terms should be made early on.
+A common editing tool for OER is PressBooks (link below), which is a WordPress plugin that makes it easy to author and produce eBooks and other content.

 Please see the University of Toronto's Open Textbook Toolkit for information on OER publishing tools.
 For publishing information specific to PressBooks, see their useful guide.

-Although OERs are born digital, meaning they are digital files first, it is possible to have students request print copies via print-on-demand services when they are available.
+Although OER texts are born digital, meaning they are digital files first, it is possible to have students request print copies via print-on-demand services when they are available.
 Print-on-demand copies are a low-cost alternative to traditional textbooks.

 Republishing under an open license